 About me and how I healed Palmoplantar Pustulosis naturally

 Who am I?

 I'm a Swedish woman in my prime who's trying to to live and enjoy life to the full.
-I have a daughter who's nearly 12 and married to an Irish man who just happens to be the best husband and father in the world.
+I have a daughter who's nearly 12 and married to an Irish man who's truly is my best friend.
 At the moment we are located in Gothenburg, Sweden, my home town and where we moved to from Ireland shortly after my daughter was born.
 I'm working full-time for an international company and are probably working a little too much, but life is good.
 When I'm not working I'm coaching my daughters football team as well as helping my readers of this blog and my book around the world to my best ability.

 I spend a lot of my time to research health and lifestyle changes, as the subject are now one of my main interest.
 This was not always the case but it became my calling after being really sick with Palmoplantar Pustulosis for a couple of years.